 - Car payments and other vehicle costs

 - Financial delinquency (consumer proposal, bankruptcy, etc.)

 No matter what the root cause of your debt and/or bad credit is, the best thing to do is act quickly and try to resolve the situation.
-After all, obtaining what most lenders consider to be “good credit” will have a chain effect that both saves you money and makes you a more creditworthy borrower in the future.
+After all, obtaining what most lenders in Burnaby consider to be “good credit” will have a chain effect that both saves you money and makes you a more creditworthy borrower in the future.

 Check out this infographic to learn about what affects your credit score.

 When it comes to your credit products, one good habit to pick up is checking your credit report on a regular basis.
 That’s because lenders in Burnaby will usually send records of your payment activity to Canada’s two main credit bureaus; Equifax and TransUnion.
 This is the kind of activity that causes your credit score to fluctuate.

 Your credit report is a detailed file containing all your credit-related actions over the past decade or so (times vary depending on the product).
 If you activate, use, or cancel a credit account, it shows up in your credit history and can be seen by lenders when you apply for new credit in Burnaby.
 If your report looks healthy and lenders see a low chance of risk, you’ll have an easier time getting approved and earning an affordable interest rate.

 You’re permitted one free copy of your report per year from either Equifax or TransUnion (always check both versions).
 Although extra copies would cost a fee, it’s worth it to consistently review your report so you can monitor your progress and spot any errors, signs of fraud or identity theft.